jquery/learn.jquery.com/CONTRIBUTING.md

 ## Article Header Metadata

-Each article should have the following header:
+Each article should have the following header (see below as some metatags are optional):

 ```
 ---
 title:  <article title>
 level:  [beginner|intermediate|advance]
 source:  <url of source of the material derived>
+attribution:
+  - Ralph Whitbeck <ralph@email.com>
+  - John Paul<john@email.com>
 ---
 ```

 The `source` attibute is optional.
+If the article was pulled in from an outside source you also need to add an attribution tag to give credit to the original authors.

 ## How do I get credit for my contribution?

 We will build the attribution of an article based on the git commit logs.
+Only use the attribution meta tag to give credit to authors outside of git for an article that was pulled in for instance.